Conference centre manager

 - knowledge of sales and marketing

-- a high level of organisational and planning ability
+- excellent organisational and planning ability

-- budgeting experience, accountancy skills and a general financial awareness
+- budgeting experience and general financial awareness

-- ability to remain calm under pressure
+- the ability to remain calm under pressure

 - adaptability and flexibility